- Home

 Short-term side effects

 fatigue | The effects of radiation on your body may mean you become tired during treatment.
-Fatigue may build up during treatment and usually improves 1–2 months after treatment ends, but occasionally can last up to three months. |
+Fatigue may build up during treatment and usually improves 1–2 months after treatment ends, but occasionally can last up to 3 months. |

 urinary problems | Radiation therapy can irritate the lining of the bladder and the urethra.
 This is known as radiation cystitis.
 You may pass urine more often or with more urgency, have a burning feeling when urinating or a slower flow of urine.
 If you had urinary issues before treatment, you may be more likely to have issues with urine flow.
-Blood may appear in the urine, which may require further treatment.
-If you are unable to empty your bladder (urinate) right after brachytherapy, you may need a temporary catheter for a few days or weeks. |
+If you see blood in the urine, tell your doctor as this may need treatment.
+If you are unable to empty your bladder (urinate) right after brachytherapy, you may need a catheter for a few days or weeks. |

 bowel changes | Radiation therapy can irritate the lining of the bowel and rectum.
-Symptoms may include passing smaller, more frequent bowel motions, needing to get to the toilet more quickly, or feeling that you can’t completely empty the bowel.
+You may have smaller and more frequent bowel movements, need to go to the toilet quickly, or feel that you can’t completely empty the bowel.
 Less commonly, there may be some blood in the faeces (poo or stools).
 If this happens, let your doctor know as there are treatments that can stop the bleeding. |

 ejaculation changes | You may notice that you feel the sensation of orgasm but ejaculate less or no semen after radiation therapy.
-This is known as dry orgasm, which may be a permanent side effect.
+This is known as dry orgasm, which may be a short-term or permanent side effect.
 In some rare cases, you may experience pain when ejaculating.
 The pain usually eases over a few months. |

 Long-term or late effects